The Sustainability Trial in Arable Rotations (STAR) is a long-term fully replicated field-based study which started in 2005.

 STAR Online Seminar 2021

-Following the wheat in 2020 the STAR project is in the break cropping year.
-The seminar is split into two subject areas, with the following speakers;
+Following the wheat in 2020 the STAR project was in a break cropping year in 2021.
+The seminar was split into two subject areas, with the following speakers;

 Host: Nathan Morris

-Agronomy: Roger Vickers, PRGO and Patrick McKenna, NIAB
+Agronomy: Roger Vickers, PGRO and Patrick McKenna, NIAB

 Soils: Joseph Martlew, Cranfield University and Philip Wright, Wright Resolutions Ltd